Bango1999/SLSC/README.md

 (SLmod Stats Cron) converts lua table to json object, sends to a web-based API via POST request

-This app is meant to be deployed on every 229th game server you want statistics for.
+This app is meant to be deployed on every 229th game server you want statistics for.<br />
 App needs valid authenticators (id,token) pair of values from the S3 server.

 ## Usage